vorcigernix/engineeringroles/managers/director_engineering.md

 * Ensure every engineer on their teams understands why their project is important to their business unit and company goals.
 * Delegate parts of large projects to others and keep teams collectively focused and on track
 * Guide the architecture of their teams to ensure it fits the goals of their business unit as well as the best practices set out by the collectives.
-* Ensure that all decisions are in service of Meetup’s members and organizers
+* Ensure that all decisions are in service of Socialbakers’s members and organizers
 * Guide the quality & testing strategy of their biz unit

 #### Results